Quincy Medical Group’s team of ophthalmologists specialize in the advanced treatment of eye diseases through many ophthalmology services:

 - Skin Lesion Removal: This includes but is not limited to: chalazion, skin tags, cysts, and possible cancers.
 This procedure can be performed in the office.

-At the Eye & Vision Institute, our priority is our patients.
+At the Eye and Vision Institute, our priority is our patients.
 Our team provides outstanding eye and vision care.
 We welcome new patients and accept almost all insurance plans.
-Call us today at 217-222-6550.
+Call us today at (217) 222-EYES.